What is IFRS vs US GAAP?

 With regards to how revenue is recognized, IFRS is more general, as compared to GAAP.
 The latter starts by determining whether revenue has been realized or earned, and it has specific rules on how revenue is recognized across multiple industries.

 The guiding principle is that revenue is not recognized until the exchange of a good or service has been completed.
-Once a good has been exchanged, and the transaction recognized and recorded, the accountant must then consider the specific rules of the industry in which the business operates.
+Once a good’s been exchanged and the transaction recognized and recorded, the accountant must then consider the specific rules of the industry in which the business operates.

 Conversely, IFRS is based on the principle that revenue is recognized when the value is delivered.
 It groups all transactions of revenues into four categories, i.e., the sale of goods, construction contracts, provision of services, or use of another entity’s assets.
 Companies using IFRS accounting standards use the following two methods of recognizing revenues: